The City Bar’s building, library and office hours are 9:00 a.m. to 5:00 p.m., except for scheduled events, programs and meetings.

-The Association shall not undertake a related party transaction without the approval of the Executive Committee.
-The Executive Committee may approve such a transaction should it determine that the transaction is fair, reasonable and in the best interest of the Association, provided it considers alternative transactions to the extent possible.
+The Association shall not undertake a related party transaction without the approval of the Board.
+The Board may approve such a transaction should it determine that the transaction is fair, reasonable and in the best interest of the Association, provided it considers alternative transactions to the extent possible.
 Any determination with regard to such transaction and the alternative transactions considered shall be documented in the Committee’s minutes.
 The individual who has such an interest in the party involved in the transaction shall not be present or participate in the deliberation or vote on the transaction.

 With regard to other employees and Association members: